NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Butcher Booth.md

     desc: " (mental,occult) The butcher booth is aware of all frightened creatures within the listed range."

   - name: "Sound Imitation"
-    desc: "  The butcher booth can mimic any sound it has heard, such as the scraping of knives or a merchant's incessant hawking, by succeeding at a Deception check to Lie.
+    desc: "  The butcher booth can mimic any sound it has heard, such as the scraping of knives or a merchant's incessant hawking, by succeeding at a Deception check to [[Actions/Lie|Lie]].
 The butcher booth has a +4 circumstance bonus to this check."

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Frightful Presence|Frightful Presence]]"
-    desc: " (aura,emotion,fear,mental,occult) Aura 15 feet, Will"
+    desc: " (aura,emotion,fear,mental,occult) [[Bestiary Ability Glossary/Aura|Aura]] 15 feet, DC 29 Will"

   - name: "Snap Shut"
-    desc: "`pf2:r`  **Trigger** A creature moves into the butcher booth's space;\n**Effect** The butcher booth snaps its mouth shut.
+    desc: "`pf2:r`  **Trigger** A creature moves into the butcher booth's space;\n\n**Effect** The butcher booth snaps its mouth shut.
 It makes a jaws Strike against the triggering creature."

 attacks:
   - name: ""